Short URL for this page:

 a The article in Cullum's Register does not do the man justice.
 John Rogers Vinton was a good painter, primarily of landscapes, whose works are still sought after today; and something of a polymath, or at least he would be considered so today.
 (He also kept a diary, of which at least three notebooks survive, covering among other things the social and political scene in Washington.)
 He is the subject of a 2017 biography, The Army Is My Calling: The Life and Writings of Major John Rogers Vinton 1801‑1847.

-He was the father of Indicates a West Point graduate and gives his Class.Francis L. Vinton.
+He was the father of Indicates a West Point graduate, Class of 1856: a link to his biographical entry in Cullum's Register.Francis L. Vinton.

 Page updated: 8 Mar 23